mechakotik/tails-adventure/README.md

 ## Contributing

 Contributions are welcome!
-Just be sure to:
+Just be sure to follow these rules:

 - Always open pull requests to `develop` branch: all the development happens there and gets merged to `main` when it's stable enough.
 - Follow project's code style (use clang-format to format the code automatically)
+- Usage of AI is allowed, but please review and test code yourself before submitting PR
 - Write clear descriptions of changes that you are making.

 To get started, you may search for TODO in source code.